Uber loses its license to operate in London

 It’s important to note that though TfL has decided not to renew Uber’s license, Ubers will continue to be on the street in London for the time being.
 Uber has 21 days to appeal the decision, during which time the service can continue operating.
 Uber can also continue to operate during the entire appeal process, which the Wall Street Journal says could last for as long as eight months.

-In a statement regarding TfL’s decision, Uber’s regional general manager, Jamie Heywood, said:
+In a statement regarding TfL’s decision, Uber’s regional general manager Jamie Heywood said:

 TfL’s decision not to renew Uber’s license in London is extraordinary and wrong, and we will appeal.
 We have fundamentally changed our business over the last two years and are setting the standard on safety.